atomic14/chatgpt-memory/README.md

 # Fun things to try

-Get the bot to give itself a name and then ask it why it picked the name it did.
-"Give me a name", "Why did you pick that name?".
+Get the bot to give itself a human name and then ask it why it picked the name it did.
+"Give yourself a human name", "Why did you pick that name?".

 Play guessing games with the bot "Let's play a game, you think of something and I'll guess it".